Mitsubishi Eclipses Itself

 By Steve Siler

-Since its 1990 launch, Mitsubishi’s Eclipse has become as close to an icon as anything the Mitsubishi Motors has ever built, as iconic as any car from any Asian automaker, save, of course, Nissan’s untouchable Z. But the last-generation model, introduced to us in 1999, lost a bit of something, make that a LOT of something in terms of the edgy charm that we loved so much before.
+Since its 1990 launch, Mitsubishi’s Eclipse has become as close to an icon as anything the Mitsubishi Motors has ever built, as iconic as any car from any Asian automaker, save, of course, Nissan’s untouchable Z. People are still looking for a Mitsubishi eclipse gsx for sale near them as they know it’s a reliable car.
+But the last-generation model, introduced to us in 1999, lost a bit of something, make that a LOT of something in terms of the edgy charm that we loved so much before.
 And consequently, it lost our respect.

 Well, like a former boyfriend that’s pumped up at the gym, bought you roses and chocolates to regain your affections and bought you a week of beauty at a Kauai wellness resort, Mitsubishi has brought us a brand-new Eclipse, bigger, faster and hotter than ever.